chaseruskin/legoHDL/ROADMAP.md

 ### Future Roadmap

+- [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

+- [ ] add a 'categories' section to a block.lock? (multiple keywords to help identify the block)

 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

 - [-] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

-- [ ] add ability to see what market a block belongs too on list command

 - [ ] add ability to search by market